zak-blake/at2/README.md

 ## Later

+- Make sure that all the proper actions are only doable by logged in users
+- test account type things - reset password and so on.. (check formatting)

+- Make the flash messages dissapear
 - Implement the contact artist buttons(mailer) - setup the mailer server settings once hosted
 - replace the reset my account line in devise form
 - paginate the messages
-- test account type things - reset password and so on.. (check formatting)
+- put the arist profile at the bottom

-- fix widths of the flash messages / colors / make the flash messages fade
+- make the flash messages fade
 - fix styling on the form pages
 - custom color the nav bar